x4dr/Fen/endworld/combat.md

 See the respective pages for details.

-## Sector Damage (Mecha)
+## Sector Stress

-Mecha track damage per sector using **accumulated damage** - a single rising number per sector with thresholds that determine when systems inside it malfunction.
+Mecha track **stress** per sector.
+Stress is the sum of everything harmful in that sector:

+`Stress = Damage + Heat + Contamination + Surge + other modifiers`

+- **Damage** — permanent, repairable.
+From weapons, collisions, etc.
+- **Heat** — temporary.
+Residual thermal energy from overheating systems.
+- **Contamination** — permanent, not repairable by normal means.
+- **Surge** — temporary.
+EMP, ion interference, etc.

+Residual heat from any system in a sector spreads to all systems in that sector — an overheating weapon can cook the systems around it.

-Each system in the sector has three thresholds:
+Each system in the sector has stress thresholds that cause breakdowns when reached:

 | Threshold | Effect |
 |-----------|--------|